paulhamsh/Spark-Parser/README.md

 Tested on little-endian machines only so far ```print(sys.byteorder)``` .

+Working on the command to send a full preset in the dictionary format below (see Spark Hex Preset Extractor).
+There are two bytes I can't work out which seem to stop it working - one in the chunk header and the filler at the end.

 # Spark Parser

 Python code to parse the data packets sent to a Spark Amp